BradHutchings/Mmojo-Server-v2/instructions/102-Project-Features.md

 ***Note:** "Naked APE" should make you chuckle.
 So should "Attired APE", which I will [introduce in due course](625-Attired-APEs-Compatible.md).*

 ***Note:** This is an original Mmojo Server feature.
-So when you copy it for your LLM server and can't come up with an original name, a note of credit would be appreciated.*
+So when you copy it for your LLM server and/or can't come up with an original name, a note of credit would be appreciated.*

 - There are additions to [server-mmojo.cpp](/files/tools/server/server-mmojo.cpp) to accommodate this feature.
 - There is an additional file [mmojo-args.h](/files/common/mmojo-args.h) to accommodate this feature.